This post may contain affiliate links. Read my full disclosure policy.

 Quick and easy Egg Bites with roasted peppers and basil are the perfect make-ahead breakfast, ready in 35 minutes.
 Keto, Vegetarian.

-• caramelized shallots, smoked mozzarella cheese and sage
+• Caramelized onion or shallots, smoked mozzarella cheese and sage

-• canned green chilies, cilantro and pepper jack.
+• Canned green chilies, cilantro (or green onions) and pepper jack or Monterey jack cheese

 Can egg bites be frozen?